 When the application period has expired, you may only supplement proposal if we request it.

-Read the announcement text carefully
+Read the call text carefully

 Most applications must contain approximately the same things, but the requirements in the calls for proposals and which attachments you must attach may vary.
-It is therefore important to read the entire call text carefully, so that your proposal contains everything it should.
+It is therefore important to read the call text carefully, so that your proposal contains everything it should.
 Keep an extra eye on:

 • Formal eligibility requirements – in each offer there are a number of formal eligibility requirements that must be met.
 Examples of formal eligibility requirements could be that the company must not be the elderly for more than 5 years, that the project must have at least 3 parties or that the project manager must be employed by the coordinator.